AviroopNandy/AviroopNandy/README.md

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Studying Computer Science and Engineering at VIT Vellore, 3rd year, Computer Science.

-- 🎓 &nbsp; Studying Computer Science and Engineering at VIT Vellore, 3rd year, Computer Science.
+- 🎓 &nbsp; Pursuing Web Development as a side hustle.

-- ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.
+- ✍️ &nbsp; Playing the guitar as a hobby.